xmtp/xmtp-dot-org/blog/lens-multi-profile.md

 :::caution Important

-Building multi profile experiences is optional.
-Allowing users to have the different conversations with multiple profiles can make the experience inconsistent outside the Lens ecosystem.
+Building multi-profile experiences is optional.
+Allowing users to have different conversations with multiple profiles can make the experience inconsistent outside the Lens ecosystem.
 :::

 You can assign a conversation ID to conversations and then use the ID to filter and organize conversations as needed.
 You set the `conversationId` when your app creates a conversation.